 Central Processing Unit (CPU)

-All three 5G processors come quite close to each other in terms of performance/specification.
+All three 5G processors come quite close to each other regarding performance/specification.
 All of them are octa-core SOCs.

-If we look at Snapdragon 765G cores it consists of one ARM Cortex-A76 based Kryo 475 Prime core at 2.4 GHz, one ARM Cortex-A76 based Kryo 475 Gold core at 2.2 GHz and six ARM Cortex-A55 based Kryo 475 Silver cores at 1.8 GHz.
-The first core, clocked at 2.4 GHz is dedicated for high demand tasks then the second core clocked at 2.2 GHz is dedicated for somewhat moderate performance demanding task and the rest of six cores clocked at 1.8 GHz is power-efficient cores for normal day to day tasks.
+If we look at Snapdragon 765G cores, it consists of one ARM Cortex-A76 based Kryo 475 Prime core at 2.4 GHz, one ARM Cortex-A76 based Kryo 475 Gold core at 2.2 GHz, and six ARM Cortex-A55 based Kryo 475 Silver cores at 1.8 GHz.
+The first core, clocked at 2.4 GHz, is dedicated for high demand tasks, then the second core, clocked at 2.2 GHz, is dedicated to somewhat moderate performance demanding tasks, and the rest of the six cores clocked at 1.8 GHz is power-efficient cores for normal day to day tasks.

-Then coming to the Exynos 980 it consists of two Cortex-A77 cores at 2.2 GHz and Cortex-A55 cores at 1.8 GHz.
-The first core, clocked at 2.2 GHz is dedicated for high demand tasks like gaming and other stuff where higher frequency cores are required and the rest of six cores clocked at 1.8 GHz is power-efficient cores for normal day to day tasks.
+Then, coming to the Exynos 980, it consists of two Cortex-A77 cores at 2.2 GHz and Cortex-A55 cores at 1.8 GHz.
+The first core, clocked at 2.2 GHz, is dedicated to high-demand tasks like gaming and other stuff where higher frequency cores are required, and the rest of the six cores clocked at 1.8 GHz are power-efficient cores for normal day-to-day tasks.

 On the other hand, MediaTek’s Dimensity 1000L chipset has four Cortex-A77 cores with a clock speed of 2.2GHz for high performance.
 The remaining four cores come with Cortex-A55 at 2.0GHz for power efficiency and mid-performance.

-So, after looking at the details specifications of CPU cores we can say All three of them are quite similar to each other.
+So, after looking at the detailed specifications of CPU cores, we can say All three of them are quite similar to each other.

 Graphics Processing Unit (GPU)

-We have to wait until some GPU benchmarks hit the market to see how each GPU perform.
-However, on paper, 1000L has dominated the GPU section as it uses Mali-G77 series.
+We have to wait until some GPU benchmarks hit the market to see how each GPU performs.
+However, on paper, 1000L has dominated the GPU section as it uses the Mali-G77 series.

-Here in the manufacturing process Snapdragon 765G takes this round.
+Here in the manufacturing process, Snapdragon 765G takes this round.
 Snapdragon 765G is built using Samsung’s 7nm EUV (Extreme Ultraviolet) process.
 In contrast, Samsung’s Exynos 980 is made using Samsung’s 8nm FinFET LPP (Low Power Plus) process.
 On the other hand, MediaTek’s Dimensity 1000L is fabricated on TSMC 7nm process.
-So we can say Snapdragon 765G with EUV version is more power-efficient compared to the Dimensity 1000L (2nd Position) and Exynos 980 (3rd Position).
+So we can say the Snapdragon 765G with EUV version is more power-efficient compared to the Dimensity 1000L (2nd Position) and Exynos 980 (3rd Position).